coltorapps/builder/docs/src/app/docs/guides/form-builder/page.md

 });
 ```

-Create the visual component of the attribute.
+Create the editor component of the attribute.

 ```tsx
 import { ZodError } from "zod";